 - Go straight to writing dialog after a parenthetical by pressing enter, while the cursor is still inside it

 - Jump to scenes/sections in the .fountain and live preview when clicking on the outline

 Writing with fountain lets you focus on the essential.
 With the addition of autocomplete and syntax highlighting, you have the ultimate clutter-free ultra-fast solution for writing screenplays.
-And because it's an extension for vscode, it's free and cross-platform, and you get lots of other cool features like integrated source control.
+And because it's an extension for vscode, it's free and cross-platform, and you get lots of other cool features such as integrated source control and near-infinite extensibility.

 Just open a

 .fountain file in Visual Studio Code, and everything should work as expected.
 You can open the live preview and export to PDF by opening the command palette (

 You can modify various options related to PDF Export in the settings, under "Fountain PDF Export".